The Sahel, the Epicenter of Global Terrorism: A Conference in Geneva

 • Governance crises and political instability (recent coups)

-• Inter-community conflicts exploited by terrorists
+• Intercommunal conflicts that terrorists exploit

-• Poverty and lack of economic opportunities
+• Poverty and the lack of economic opportunities

-• Climate change exacerbating tensions over resources
+• Climate change, which exacerbates tensions over resources